The Doomsday Genie

 Ian Brooks for Lablit.com

-"The Doomsday Genie is a fast-paced action thriller about a small group (of heroes) working against the clock to save the world from a nano-engineered bioweapon capable of killing anything in its path.
+"The Doomsday Genie is a fast-paced action thriller about a small group of heroes working against the clock to save the world from a nano-engineered bioweapon cabable of killing anything in its path.
 Mother Nature has got it right by default.
 To mess with the natural order of things is to invite her wrath.
-The first fiction that explored this theme was Michael Crichton's unintentionally risible Prey.
+The first fiction that explored this theme was Michael Crichton's unintentionally risable Prey.
 It was a distinct pleasure to see Ryan deal with similar issues in a much more sensible, and more horrific, way.
 Ryan's ability to give the characters' brief lives some meaning is an accomplishment that adds to the horror of their deaths.
 On top of all the fast-paced action, we also have the sub-plots involving hit men and mysterious strangers.
 Ryan really does ramp up the

-"With careful attention to detail, and feeling no need to unduly embellish what is already an awe-inspiring environment, he takes us inside the dangerous world of CDC level pathogenic research: the places where plagues are studied."
+"With careful attention to detail and feeling no need to embellish what is already an awe-inspiring environment, he takes us inside the dangerous world of CDC level pathogenic research: the places where plagues are studied."

 Massimo Luciani, Thule Enterprise